 Locate Buyers Agency Rides Brisbane's Property Boom

-Brisbane's property market is red-hot in 2024, and Locate Buyers Agency announced that it's facilitated >$145 million in property purchases so far this year.
+BRISBANE, Australia, Oct.
+31, 2024 (GLOBE NEWSWIRE) -- Brisbane's property market has been red-hot in 2024, and Locate Buyers Agency has been right in the thick of it.
+The buyers agency, which specialises in helping buyers navigate the complexities of the real estate market, announced today that it has facilitated over $145 million in property purchases this calendar year to date (Jan - Oct 2024).

+"This milestone is a testament to the hard work and dedication of our team," says Shane Hiscock, Director, Locate Buyers Agency.
+"We're proud to have helped so many people achieve their dream of homeownership in a challenging market."

 Locate Buyers Agency attributes its success to a combination of factors, including: